ayush-programer/tutorials/linux-doc.md

 # Git

-## list incoming / outgoing commits
+## List incoming / outgoing commits

 After doing a `git fetch`, you might want to see commits that have been loaded from upstream: